danilop/graphql-api-security-with-aws-appsync-and-amplify/02_Authentication_and_Authorization/README.md

 How to add/manage authentication and authorization:
 - amplify add auth
-- amplify import auth # import existing Cognito user pool
+- amplify import auth # Import an existing Cognito user pool
 - amplify update auth

 Other things to consider: